How do colours affect your look?

 A shade is created by adding black to a base hue, darkening the color.
 This creates a deeper, richer color.

-A tint is created by adding white to a base hue, lightening the color.
+is created by adding white to a base hue, lightening the color.
 This can make a color lighter and less intense.

-A tone is created by combining grey with a base hue.
+is created by combining grey with a base hue.
 Like tints, tones are subtler versions of the original color.
 It defines the colour for being bright/clear or muted/soft/smoky.

-Colour Combinations
+Color Combinations

 COMPLEMENTARY